jaateixeira/ScrapLogGit2Net/README.md

 # ScrapLogGit2Net
 Tool supporting the mining of Git repositories.
-It creates social networks based on common source-code edits
+It creates social networks based on common source-code file edits.

 Tool was first developed by Jose Apolinário Teixeira during his doctoral studies.
+Newer features allow you to filter developers by email () The code was also made compaint with the [NetworkX is a Python package](https://networkx.org/documentation/latest/) and the [python 3.10 version](https://networkx.org/documentation/latest/)

 For more information, see publication and related website: